Ernesto Miranda: Early life

-Confession without rights; Miranda v.
-Arizona
+Attack on Patricia Weir and Supreme Court

 The old Maricopa County Courthouse, where Miranda was imprisoned and his trial held.

+Late in the evening of March 2, 1963, 18-year old Patricia Weir was kidnapped soon after she exited a bus she took home from work in Phoenix, Arizona.
+A man she later described as about the age of 25 and either Mexican or Italian threatened her with a knife, tied her arms and legs with rope, and drove her to an isolated area outside town where he raped her before releasing her closer to town.
+She reported the incident to police, and gave a detailed description of the attacker and the car he drove.

-On March 13, 1963, Miranda's truck was spotted and license plates recognized by the brother of an 18-year-old kidnapping and rape victim, Patricia Weir (the victim had given the brother a description).
-With his description of the car and a partial license plate number, Phoenix Police Department officers Carroll Cooley and Wilfred Young confronted Miranda, who voluntarily accompanied them to the police station and participated in a police lineup.
+On March 13, 1963 Weir's brother saw a man who was driving a car similar to the one described by his sister, and reported the license plate number to police.
+The car was registered to Twila Hoffman, Miranda's common law wife.
+As Miranda approximated the age and description by Weir, Phoenix Police Department officers Carroll Cooley and Wilfred Young confronted Miranda who voluntarily accompanied them to the police station and participated in a police lineup.
 At the time, Miranda was a person of interest, but not formally in custody.

-After the lineup, when Miranda asked how he did, the police implied that he was positively identified, at which point he was placed under arrest, and taken to an interrogation room.
+After the lineup Miranda asked how he fared, and the police implied that he was positively identified at which point he was placed under arrest and taken to an interrogation room.
 After two hours of interrogation, some of which regarded another offense for which Miranda was separately tried and convicted, Miranda hand-wrote a confession to the kidnapping and rape of Weir.
-At the top of each sheet was the printed certification that "this statement has been made voluntarily and of my own free will, with no threats, coercion or promises of immunity and with full knowledge of my legal rights, understanding any statement I make can and will be used against me."
+At the top of each sheet was a printed certification: "this statement has been made voluntarily and of my own free will, with no threats, coercion or promises of immunity and with full knowledge of my legal rights, understanding any statement I make can and will be used against me."
 After confessing to the officers, Miranda was taken to meet the victim for positive voice identification.
 Asked by officers in her presence whether this was the victim, he said: "That's the girl."
-The victim stated that the sound of Miranda's voice matched that of the culprit.
+The victim stated the sound of Miranda's voice matched that of the culprit.